emilmerle/screepsBot/default/docs.md

 ## Memory:
+## Global:
+- constructionSites: all construction sites (id)
 ### Creeps:
-- target: target the creeps wants to go/ do something with.
+- target: target the creeps wants to go/ do something with. (id)

 ## Room:
 - constructionSites: MISSING